AJIT-KUMAR-PANDIT/Cuvette-Tech/Test1/README.md

-# Cuvette Test 1 (Rock Paper Scissors in javascript)
+# Cuvette Test 1 (Rock, Paper, Scissors in javascript)

 THIS is the Link of Test 1 https://cuvettetech.netlify.app/test1/